RobinB87/typescript-modules/finalConsumerApp_With_Local_Npm_Install/README.md

 # FinalConsumerAppWithLocalNpmInstall

 On of the final consumer apps where an example is provided with a LOCAL npm install of the previously created libraries.
+This is a nice way to test libraries before publishing.

 npm i, one folder back and then the application, dist folder and library: npm i ..\angular-cli-demo\dist\my-console-logger\